 Under the terminated SKK license agreement we received an aggregate of approximately \$8.5 million from SKK.
-See "Business- Out-Licensing and Distribution Agreements".
+See "Item 4.
+Information on the Company-Business Overview-Out-Licensing and Distribution Agreements".

 Certain payments we have received from SKK and KD have been subject to a 10% and 5% withholding tax in Japan and Korea, respectively, and certain payments we may receive in the future, if at all, may also be subject to the same withholding tax in Korea.
 Receipt of any milestone payment under our out-licensing agreements depends on many factors, some of which are beyond our control.
 We cannot assure you that we will receive any of these future payments.
 We expect our revenues for the next several years, if any, to be derived primarily from payments under our current out-license agreements and our public capital raising activities, as well as additional collaborations that we may enter into in the future with respect to our drug candidates.